Carbon offset projects

 And not only that: social impact initiatives also boost sustainable development.
 The distribution of clean drinking water or clean cooking stoves for example enhance water and air quality.
 The development of infrastructure creates employment opportunities, enables education, and improves living conditions for local communities.

-These additional positive effects are of particular importance to us as long-term climate action goes hand-in-hand with sustainable development, prosperity and peace for all (source: United Nations DP, 2021).
-We therefore consider the United Nations 17 Sustainable Development Goals (SDGs) as guiding principles when we select or develop carbon offset projects.
+These additional positive effects are of particular importance to us as long-term climate action goes together with sustainable development, prosperity and peace for all.
+The United Nations 17 Sustainable Development Goals (SDGs) can be seen as guiding principles when selecting carbon offset projects.

 International standards are the basis of any high-quality carbon offset project – they provide a framework: for project design, set-up, CO2-accounting, and monitoring.
 Standards make the carbon offset system and the projects resilient, traceable, and credible.

 In the voluntary market, two major standards stand out: the Gold Standard (GS) and the Verified Carbon Standard (VCS), each of them with a different technology focus.
 VCS focuses on forest conservation projects (REDD+) and to a lesser extent on reforestation-, afforestation-, and renewable energy projects.
 Gold Standard on the other hand focuses on social development projects such as clean cookstoves, clean drinking water, agroforestry, reforestation, and renewable energy.
 All international standards set a quality baseline for carbon offset projects.

 Besides standard-specific criteria, projects must meet four basic requirements, which originate from the Greenhouse Gas (GHG) Protocol and the International Carbon Reduction and Offset Alliance (ICROA), across all standards to be considered a carbon offset project and to be certified in the official registries:

 These terms may seem a little general in their listing but they make a very concrete contribution to climate action...